 Welcome to my iFolio!
 My name is Janice and I have been a student in Canadian International School of Hong Kong for 12 years.
-I enjoy playing sports, such as volleyball and tennis, baking and cooking and also exploring the great outdoors.
+I enjoy playing sports, such as volleyball and tennis, and also reading, baking and cooking and also exploring the great outdoors.
 This iFolio is a glimpse of my learning experiences throughout PYP, MYP and DP!

 This is a film created by four students regarding historical moments a family member of each student’s has experienced.
 The process of creating this film was very eye opening as it enabled me to better understand both the process of creating a film as well as the historical event my family member has experienced.
 The theme of the video was migration meaning that each interviewee was liable to migration somewhere in their life.
 I believe that the film did not only impact myself but also impacted my targeted audience (my peers) through their understanding of how the theme influenced the interviewees in the film.
 My group made the choice to address every single historical event which affected our interviewees such as the June 4th Incident and the fled of the CCP.
 I feel that with the context of these events, the audience now have a better understanding of the push and pull factors of migration and the liabilities that accompany the migration.
 Through listening to the stories, the audience now also have a better idea of what it feels like to be in their position and hence take empathy upon their situation.

 Overall, I feel that without the interviewee’s participation in the film, the audience would not truly understand what migration is and how it feels like.
 Therefore I feel that with the addition of both the historical context provided pertain each historical event and the interviewee’s perspective on their personal circumstance, further extended the understanding of this topic for the target audience.

 Primetime is an activity where members in my Canadian International School Community has the opportunity to participate in helping children in the Pre-Reception level and Reception level with their morning routines.